Simple, Straight Talk on Put Options

 With all of these actions, the goal is to manage the big, external risks that could ruin the farmer, airline, or company.

 Considering stock markets are trading near all-time highs, investors might wonder how to “hedge your bets” in their portfolios.
+With many investments, hedging can be accomplished with the use of put options.

 “A put option is an option contract giving the owner the right, but not the obligation, to sell a specified amount of an underlying security at a specified price within a specified time.”
 (Source: Investopedia)